 - No matter what program you’re running, Ctrl+Z will roll back your last action.
 Whether you’ve just overwritten an entire paragraph in Microsoft Word or deleted a file you didn’t mean to, this one is an absolute lifesaver.

 - Another shortcut that works just about everywhere, Ctrl+W will close down whatever you’re viewing.
-Shut that File Explorer window, browser tab, or open image file without bothering to hone in on the close button.
+Shut that File Explorer window, eliminate that browser tab, or open that image file without bothering to hone in on the close button.

 Ctrl+A: Select all